Please help us continue educating the public about herpes and cold sores

 The good news is that safer sex practices are much more widely accepted than they used to be, and practicing safe sex will reduce the likelihood of you being exposed to the herpes virus.

-This website is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by Te Whatu Ora.
+This website is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by the Ministry of Health through collective District Health Boards (20) to educate New Zealanders about STIs.
+District Health Boards (DHBs) are responsible for providing or funding the provision of health services in their district.

 The medical information in this website is based on the STIEF Guidelines for the Management of Genital Herpes in New Zealand.
 The New Zealand Ministry of Health supports the use of these clinical guidelines, developed by clinical experts and professional associations to guide clinical care in New Zealand.

+The Guidelines are a consensus opinion of the STIEF Professional Advisory Group (PAG).
+The PAG has representation from nationwide medical, nursing and allied disciplines involved in the management of STIs.
 The Guidelines are produced by considering available literature, both New Zealand wide and international, and by basing the medical recommendations on the evidence in the literature or reasonable supposition and opinions of medical experts.

 From a landline (tollfree): 0508 11 12 13